Chambal River: Vedic era

+Chambal

+Basin

 The Chambal is a rainfed catchment with a total drained area up to its confluence with the Yamuna of 144,591 km2.
 The drainage area resembles a rectangle up to the junction of the Parvathi and Banas Rivers with the Chambal flowing along its major axis.
 The Chambal Basin lies between latitudes 22° 27' N and 27° 20' N and longitudes 73° 20' E and 79° 15' E. On its south, east and west, the basin is bounded by the Vindhyan mountain ranges and on the north-west by the Aravallis.
 Below the confluence of the Parvathi and Banas, the catchment becomes narrower and elongated.
 In this reach, it is bounded by the Aravalli mountain ranges on the North and the Vindhyan hill range on the south.

 The Vindhyan scarps, in the northwest, flank the left bank of the Chambal, and subsequently, is mainly drained by it.
 The Chambal rising within about 16 km of the Narmada river, appears as a consequent on the Mesozoic surface, superimposed on the scarps, and cuts straight through them, with subsequent tributaries on the softer shales.
 The River Chambal and its tributaries Kali Sindh and Parbati have formed a triangular alluvial basin, about 200–270 m above the narrow trough of the lower Chambal in Kota.
 It is a typical anterior-drainage pattern river, being much older than the rivers Yamuna and Ganges, into which it eventually flows.

+Course

+The 1024 km long Chambal River originates from the Bhadakla Falls in Janapav Hills on the northern slopes of the Vindhyan escarpment near Mandav, 67.5 km south-west of Mhow in Indore District, Madhya Pradesh at an elevation of about 843 m.
+The river flows first in a northerly direction through Madhya Pradesh for about 376 km and then in a generally north-easterly direction for 249 km through Rajasthan.
+Then it flows for another 216 km between Madhya Pradesh and Rajasthan and a further 150 km between Madhya Pradesh and Uttar Pradesh.
+It flows for about 33 km before joining the Yamuna River in Jalaun District at an elevation of 123 m, to form a part of the greater Gangetic drainage system.